mvolkmann/blog/src/book-errata.md

 p.
 226 At the end of the bullet "It adds the following npm scripts", add "in package.json" with "package.json" in code font.

+p.
+226 The command for adding Storybook to a Svelte app has changed.
+The new command is just `npx sb init`.

+p.
+226 The first npm script added by the command above is now `"storybook": "start-storybook -p 6006",`

+p.
+226 Change `addons.js` to `main.js`.

+p.
+226 Change "It creates the stories directory" to "It creates the src/stories directory".

+p.
+226 Change `index.stories.js` to `Button.stories.js`.

+p.
+227 Change `index.stories.js` to `Button.stories.js` in two places.

+p.
+227 In the sentence that begins with "The two states", change "two" to "four" and change '"Text" and "Emoji"' to '"Primary", "Secondary", "Large", and "Small"'.

 ### Chapter 13

 p.
 240 In the second sentence, change "Create-React-App" to "Create React App"